BhriguKD/Revising-JavaScript/README.md

   - Have fun breaking and fixing things

 Toast Js
-  => Simple standard toast notification.
+  - Simple standard toast notification.
-  => dom manipulation.
+  - dom manipulation.

 GitHub Profile
-  => Learning API fetching and presenting them in a custom card interface.
+  - Learning API fetching and presenting them in a custom card interface.
-  => use of async func, await, promise and fetch.
+  - use of async func, await, promise and fetch.

+Form Validation Live
+ - building...